 Right next door to Dave's, this neighborhood place has built a solidreputation for their first rate cuisine.
 Owned and operated by a young friendly couple, they have a constantly changing menu of simple, interesting and surprising dishes that are uniformly delicious.
 Casual and comfortable, their breakfast menu continues all dayalong with lunch and diner fare.
 Burger night on Wednesday (yes!) and SATURDAY brunch.

 Quality inexpensive wine and a variety of beers cap off the choices.
 Here is their website.
+A 7 block walk.

 Situated in an old hardware store that operated for 100 years, this restaurant has a beautifully restored interior.
 The menu is good and the drinks are as well.
 They have a long snaking counter much like an upscale version of a soda fountain of yesteryear.
 They do not take reservations and they get busy so go early or late or while you wait, have a glass of wine and check out the old photos of the Westendorff family that lived and worked here.
+A 5 block walk.

 If you would like to see what the real Charleston cuisine is like, and/or you want to bring something back to the cottage